rdsea/HINC/scenarios/README.md

 ### Interoperability

 Since vessel/truck/crane providers accept different forms of data and protocols, we need to search suitable interoperability bridge and instantiate them accordingly.

+## Intelligent Resource Slice Responding to Weather Situations.

+In this scenario, we test the situation of creating interoperability resource slice due to weather situations.

+An analytics program listens weather information from the port and detects weather situations in the port that require other stakeholders to react/replan.
+The analytics program will:
++ perform stream analytics with weather data through a message broker
+* create suitable resource slice if a weather condition meets a pre-defined constraints (e.g. bad weather)

+the resoure slice creation will be:

+* find cranes/trucks/vessels providers (assume that they are running)
+* create a broker for sharing data to these providers
+* ask these providers to subscribe the alarms/weather information sent via the broker

+this is a test to reflect the if a slice can be created based on events.

+we will use Valencia port weather data as one example.
+The information about truck/vessel/crane providers are based on the previous scenario.

+### Interoperability

+Some possibility w.r.t interoperability:

+* possible to deploy components to transform warning/weather information to the format that the provider needs.
+* control providers